“It is our approach to solving your dental problems as an individual….we don’t just see your tooth – we try to look at the whole person.

 Why You Should Choose VCCID

-- We’re affordable & accept many Insurance and Discount plans
+- We’re affordable & can assist you with your Insurance plans

 We are committed to helping you look, feel and smile your best.